cosmos/ibc/spec/ics-004-channel-and-packet-semantics/README.md

 If relations are enforced between timeout heights of subsequent packets, safe bulk timeouts of all packets prior to a timed-out packet can be performed.
 This specification omits details for now.

-`timeoutPacketUnordered`, the variant for unordered channels, checks the absence of an acknowledgement (which will have been written if the packet was receieved).
+`timeoutPacketUnordered`, the variant for unordered channels, checks the absence of an acknowledgement (which will have been written if the packet was received).

 `timeoutPacketUnordered` does not close the channel; unordered channels are expected to continue in the face of timed-out packets.